As China e-commerce basks in Alibaba IPO glow, ageing warehouses lure global investors

 While transport infrastructure has kept pace so far with Alibaba's rise, warehousing is a key to the supply chain across the e-commerce industry that logistics specialists say is in serious need of a makeover: Boston has more modern warehouses than the whole of China, says Stuart Ross, head of Industrial at real estate consultancy firm JLL China.

-Less than 20 percent of China's warehouses are categorised as modern, with fully computerised tracking systems and the latest in retail technology, according to GLP and other warehouse builders.
+Less than 20 percent of China's warehouses are categorized as modern, with fully computerized tracking systems and the latest in retail technology, according to GLP and other warehouse builders.
 Many facilities serving Alibaba and its peers are located in areas that are tough for trucks to access.
-They often lack raised loading bays to let packages simply roll off conveyor belts into the back of trucks: Instead, trucks are loaded and unloaded by manual labour.
+They often lack raised loading bays to let packages simply roll off conveyor belts into the back of trucks: Instead, trucks are loaded and unloaded by manual labor.

 That's a headache that can cut into profits for e-commerce firms.
 Despite China's wages being much lower than in the U.S., it can cost over twice as much to transport goods in China compared with the U.S., says GLP.